-Figure 1 - Drain Pan Dimensions and Recommended Service Clearances NOTE: If you do not provide the minimum clearances shown in Figure 1 it might not be possible to service the appliance without removing it from the space.
+Figure 1 - Catch Pan Dimensions and Recommended Service Clearances

+NOTE: If you do not provide the minimum clearances shown in Figure 1 it might not be possible to service the appliance without removing it from the space.

-NOTE: A combustible door or removable panel is acceptable front clearance.
+Location that could cause the system and appliance to NOTE: A combustible door or removable panel is acceptable front clearance.